-9:00 a.m.
+8:30 a.m.
 Call to Order: 21st International Conference of the World Jersey Cattle Bureau.
-Keynote address and Session 1 presentations.
+Session 1 presentations and keynote talk.
 Embassy Suites Hotel, Salon Ballroom 1

 12:00 p.m.
 Jersey Educational Travel Awards Recognition Luncheon.
-Embassy Suites Hotel, Salon Ballroom 2-3
+Presentations by the five JETA winners, one from each region of the WJCB.
+Embassy Suites Hotel, Salon Ballroom 2-3.

 12:00 p.m. - 4:00 p.m.
-Organized by the Ohio hosts, buses will leave from the Embassy Suites for self-directed tours of the First Ladies National Historic Museum, Canton Classic Car Museum, Harry London Chocolate Factory, and additional area landmarks and sites of interest.
+Organized by the Ohio hosts, buses will leave from the Embassy Suites for self-directed tours of the First Ladies National Historic Museum, Canton Classic Car Museum, Harry London Chocolate Factory, and other area sites of interest.
+Note: Entry fees are on your own account, to be paid upon admission.